samyugdhas/sl_system_health_monitor/README.md

 # sys_health.sh
 this script will check the health of the system by monitoring it for every 24 hours vmstat -  displays information about the system which is used to monitor the system

+vmstat 1200
-# vmstat 1200 – monitors every 24 hours
+– monitors every 24 hours

+grep “swap”
-# grep “swap”- to check if more swap space is used
+- to check if more swap space is used

+grep “r”
-# grep “r”- this will check the status of running queue
+- this will check the status of running queue

+Grep “cpu”
-# Grep “cpu”- checks cpu usage and alerts if the usage is more.
+- checks cpu usage and alerts if the usage is more.